disclosure: we were sent the item mentioned for the purpose of review and giveaway

 This giveaway is for UK residents only.

 Once a winner is randomly picked, I will check if the winner has done what was requested and I will contact them, if they do not reply within one week, the prize will be allocated to another person.
-The winner’s details will be sent to Wire PR for Trends UK, in order that they can arrange delivery.
+The winner’s details will be sent to Elmer Marketing for Tactic Games, in order that they can arrange delivery.
 Please allow 28 days for delivery.
+Delivery before Christmas Day cannot be guaranteed.

 Don’t forget to visit my Giveaways page for more great prizes on offer!